pkb/obsidian-extensions-list/plugins/edge-tts.md

 - Open the note you want to read aloud (or select the text)
 - Use the **Read note aloud** command from the command palette
 	- _or_  Click the ribbon icon (if enabled)
-	- _or_  ✨ _New_ ✨ Playback button in the status bar — this both starts a narration and then allows you to pause or resume once it's started
+	- _or_  Playback button in the status bar — this both starts a narration and then allows you to pause or resume once it's started
+	- _or_  Right-click on a file and select `Read note aloud`
+- ✨ _New_ ✨ Right-click on a file and select `Generate MP3` to save the narration to an mp3 and embed it in the note

 ## Settings